 Are there any restrictions or special rules that apply?

-There are several rules and regulations that have been agreed that you should be aware of:
+There are a few things that you should be aware of:

-- You will not be able to transfer any transferred New Zealand funds into Australian self-managed superannuation funds, nor can they be transferred to a third country.
+- You will not be able to transfer any New Zealand funds into Australian Self-Managed superannuation funds, nor can they be transferred to a third country.

 - Any transfers of retirement savings will be subject to Australia's rules regarding the taxation of retirement savings contributions greater than $150,000 per annum.
 This is known as the non-concessional contributions cap.